tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

 ## B. Reading data from a file.

+### Below is example sytax for several ways to read data from files:

-To read the *entire* contents of file
+To read the *entire* contents of file (note, this is rarely useful for large files, and in general)

     IN = IN_file.read()

-To read one line at a time (you will often, if not usually, want to do this with big text data)
+To read one line at a time:

     IN = IN_file.readline()

-If you wanted to read all of the lines in a file straight into a list (I would note that I do not commonly do this)
+If you wanted to read all of the lines in a file straight into a list:

     File_as_List = IN_file.readlines()